 - auxiliary platter center.

-This mono EMT 930 is still in complete original state, it’s only cleaned and no restorations or modifciations are made, only some critial parts (idler, rubber motor suspension, ball main bearing) are renewed and, after more then 60 years, it’s in great shape and superb working condition.
+This mono EMT 930 is still in complete original state, it’s only cleaned and no restorations or modifciations are made, only some critial parts (idler, rubber motor suspension, ball main bearing) are renewed and, after almost 70 years, it’s in great shape and superb working condition.